Ganeshtiwari681/Ganeshtiwari681/README.md

 <br>

-### I am an Engineering Student and Competitive Coder
+### “Aspiring software engineer with a solid background in programming languages and a genuine interest in creating efficient, user-friendly applications.
+I am seeking an entry-level role where I can apply my coding skills and contribute to innovative software solutions".

 </br>